Who We Are

 At the heart of our community are our experienced teachers, dedicated students, and supportive staff.
 We are united by our commitment to embodying our purpose (Dharma) and personal mission (Swadharma) through the transformative practice of Viniyoga.

-From PTSD to Purpose: My Journey as a Trauma-Informed Educator
+From Survival to Guidance: My Journey in Trauma-Informed Care

 With compassion,